Components

 Mobile app

-- The VA mobile app does not currently use this component.
+- Note that the VA mobile app doesn’t currently use this component.
 It uses its own combined Filter & Sort button that opens a modal to select and explicitly submit sort and filter options.

-- The naming of sort options must still remain consistent across mobile and desktop experiences.
+- Keep sort option naming consistent across mobile and desktop experiences.

 Code usage

-- Relying on an API to sort and paginate data is permissible.
+- Using an API to sort and paginate data is acceptable.
 If sorting data on the frontend is more efficient, remember to format times and dates in a way that will ensure a correct chronological sort.

 - Store date and time as an ISO-formatted string (date and time in UTC or date and time with offset).